 The Department of Anatomy and Cell Biology is one of the basic science departments at the University of Kansas Medical Center.
 Our goals are to

-- develop and sustain prominent research programs in cell and developmental biology;
+- develop and sustain prominent research programs in cell and developmental biology and neurobiology;

 - provide an outstanding training environment for graduate students and postdoctoral scientists; and